-Taking these points into consideration, we assess the choices involved with using model weighting strategies by developing

-- 120 and investigating a multi-dimensional sensitivity matrix for applying model averaging for the south-central region of the US.
+Taking these points into consideration, we assess the choices involved with using model weighting strategies by developing and investigating a multi-dimensional sensitivity matrix for applying model averaging for the south-central region of the US - as defined by the NCA.
 To this end, we look at mean precipitation and high temperatures as our climate variables of interest.
 Furthermore, we use two sub-domains, the states of Louisiana and New Mexico, alongside the south-central U.S. study region.
-Overall, we created and apply various sets of model weights based on several choices that are typically involved in creating a model weighting strategy: a) the choice of the ensemble (CMIP5 or downscaled), b) the choice of model weighting scheme, c) the - 125 choice of climate variable of interest (precipitation vs temperature), and d) the choice of the domain used to derive weighting (entire south-central region vs smaller sub-domain).
+Overall, we created and apply various sets of model weights based on several choices that are typically involved in creating a model weighting strategy: a) the choice of the ensemble (CMIP5 or downscaled), b) the choice of model weighting scheme, c) the choice of climate variable of interest (precipitation vs temperature), and d) the choice of the domain used to derive weighting (entire south-central region vs smaller sub-domain).
 Therefore, one example of a strategy that we apply to estimate a set of weights uses the BMA weighting method on the CMIP5 ensemble projections of the precipitation variable for the Louisiana domain.
-To our knowledge, there has not been a model weighting study that included as many dimensions in the experimental matrix as this study, again these are model ensemble, domain, variable, and importantly, the weighting scheme - 130 itself.
-Prior studies have examined some of these dimensions individually, but the comprehensive experimental matrix used here allows the comparison of modeling weighting results based on all dimensions.
-This is important because there could be high sensitivities in the estimated model weights based on how the weighting strategy is formulated.
+To our knowledge, there has not been a model weighting study that included as many dimensions in the experimental matrix as this study, again these are model ensemble, domain, variable, and importantly, the weighting scheme itself.

 Weighted multi-model means have primarily been focused on GCMs and continental scales (Brunner et al. 2019; Pickler and Mölg, 2021; Sperna Weiland et al. 2021).
 However, the use of climate projections has extended to regional, state, local, and tribal uses for climate impact assessments and adaptation planning.
 In these regional to local efforts, the raw projection data has been used but also provided to impact models (such as hydrology or crop models).
 Currently, impact assessments outside the traditional venues of climate modeling tend not to use weighted multi-model means but tend to use unweighted means created using downscaled GCM ensembles.
-Whether to use model weighting or not is currently a hot topic in the climate
+Whether to use model weighting or not is currently a hot topic in the climate modeling community, and the current study aims to comprehensively assess the sensitivity associated with multi-model ensemble weighting schemes and strategies to add further context to this debate.
+For reference for the reader, we define weighting schemes to refer to the numerical approach to weighting alone, such as Bayesian Model Averaging (BMA) or the approach defined by Sanderson et al. (2015, 2017).
+We define a weighting strategy as the weighting scheme and other choices made when using the weighting scheme to derive model weights.
+For example, a weighting strategy would be using the BMA weighting scheme to derive weights using the Continental United States and daily high temperature alone and another weighting strategy would be using the BMA weighting scheme to derive weights using the Southern Great Plains of the United States and daily precipitation alone.
+Both such examples use the BMA weighting scheme, but with different choices made to derive weights, making the two examples different weighting strategies.